-It has become popular of late to eat a gluten-free or gluten-reduced diet so there are many food products that are clearly labelled as such.
-But if a guest is coming over who is gluten-sensitive, gluten-intolerant, or has Celiac’s, it can be intimidating.
-Gluten is a protein found in wheat, rye, triticale, barley but thankfully, fruits and veggies in their natural state are gluten-free as long as you avoid cross contamination!
+Gluten is a protein found in wheat, rye, triticale, and barley.
+Thankfully, fruits and veggies in their natural state are gluten-free as long as you avoid cross contamination.
 Certain main dishes and baked goods may require a little more effort, but all in all, your gluten-free guests will appreciate your care to ensure their enjoyment and well-being.

-Make sure you’re checking labels for ingredients.
-When you are preparing recipes, be wary of additions you may not have thought about like Worcestershire sauce or dairy products.
-Some are gluten-free but others are not.
-For instance, some dairy products may be thickened with wheat based starches.
+Before you begin preparing something, make sure you’re checking labels for ingredients.
+When making new recipes, be wary of additions you may not have thought about – like Worcestershire sauce or dairy products (some may be thickened with wheat-based starches) – before feeding your non-gluten consuming guests.

 Here are some gluten-free holiday hacks to serve everyone at the table:

-- Make your stuffing rice-based instead of bread based!
+- Make your stuffing rice or quinoa-based instead of bread based.
 Add some seasonal goodies like apple and cranberry and sneak in some kale, and you have a healthy kick to everyone’s favourite holiday dish.
 You could also make this wild rice and mushroom stuffing to suit both your gluten-free and vegan guests; two birds, with one stone!

 - Plenty of dishes are easily made gluten-free.
-Substitute gluten-free breadcrumbs or gluten-free flour in this celery gratin.
+For example, you can substitute gluten-free breadcrumbs or gluten-free flour in this celery gratin.

 - Turkeys are of course naturally gluten-free, so make your own gravy with the drippings (flavoured of course with plenty of root vegetables like potatoes, carrots, onion, and celery while roasting) and use cornstarch instead of flour.

-- There are plenty of dishes that are naturally gluten-free: mashed parsnips and potatoes, roasted fennel and potatoes, cranberry scalloped potatoes, cauliflower gratin, and of course caramelized onion mashed potatoes (that are so good they hardly need any gravy!)
+- There are plenty of dishes that are naturally gluten-free: mashed parsnips and potatoes, roasted fennel and potatoes, cranberry scalloped potatoes, cauliflower gratin, and of course caramelized onion mashed potatoes (side note: these are so good they hardly need any gravy).
+Also, no dinner guest – gluten-free or not – should miss out on our hearty Brussels sprouts and cabbage salad.
+We feel pretty confident this will become you go-to salad for any celebratory occasion.

 - Make your own pumpkin pie gluten-free with this GF pie crust and homemade pumpkin puree.

-Gluten is more prevalent in your pantry than you think—be mindful when you’re entertaining that you have lots of gluten-free options.
-Ring in the new year with some bubbly and excellent finger food for all your friends, including those who are gluten-free!
+Ring in the new year with some bubbly and excellent finger food for all your friends, including those who are gluten-free.
+Here are some simple suggestions:

 - Mix up your holiday dessert game with these candied kumquat coconut tarts

-- Whip up some jalapeño corn muffins for your GF guests, you just may have to keep them out of reach of your other guests because they’ll want one too!
+- Whip up some onion bhaji‘s for your GF guests – just keep them out of reach of your other friends because they’ll want one too!

-- Keep pitas, crackers, and other wheat products separate from the dipping veggies for your favourite veggie dips and hummus.
+- Keep pitas, crackers, and other wheat products separate from the veggies when assembling a dips/hummus platter.

 For more info and resources, check out the following: